-Dr. Kane is a co-PI on a project examining how intelligence analysts can work together with artificial intelligence to overcome inaccuracy blindness and other collaboration issues.
-This project is funded by a grant from the Army Research Office to an interdiciplinary team including PI Dr. Susannah Paletz the University of Maryland College of Information Studies and co-PI Adam Porter in the Department of Computer Science and the Fraunhofer USA Center for Experimental Software Engineering.
-The team interviewed intelligence analysts to generate an inductive model of sensemaking in intelligence analysis shift handovers (Kane et al., 2023) and used those insights to developed a novel experimental paradigm for examining the effects of AI on shift handover sensemaking and team cognition (Paletz et al., 2022; 2023)
+Dr. Kane was a co-PI on a project examining how intelligence analysts can work together with artificial intelligence to overcome inaccuracy blindness and other collaboration issues.
+This project is funded by a grant from the Army Research Office to an interdiciplinary team including PI Dr. Susannah Paletz, College of Information at the University of Maryland and fellow co-PI Adam Porter in the Department of Computer Science at the University of Maryland and the Fraunhofer USA Center of Mid-Atlantic.
+The team interviewed intelligence analysts to generate an inductive model of sensemaking in intelligence analysis shift handovers (Kane et al., 2023), used those insights to developed a testbed, Human-Agent Teaming on Intelligence Tasks (HATIT) platform, for examining the effects of AI on shift handover (Paletz et al., 2025), conducted between-subjects experiments examining the effects of AI Summarizers on collaborative analysis processes and outcome (Kane et al., 2025), and explored how AI may support knowledge work teams (Kane et al., 2026).

 References